hanh-analytics/Stock-Price-Direction/notebooks/README.md

 - `binary_classification.ipynb`: This project focuses on defining, training, and evaluating a predictive model using the provided dataset to forecast stock price direction. he goal is to achieve an Area Under the Curve (AUC) greater than 0.515, with an emphasis on showcasing a clear and well-structured thought process over final performance metrics.

-- `dashboard..ipynb`:  This dashboard offers an in-depth visualization of stock market performance, showcasing critical metrics and trends to inform data-driven decision-making.
+- `dashboard.ipynb`:  This dashboard offers an in-depth visualization of stock market performance, showcasing critical metrics and trends to inform data-driven decision-making.